mohammadaliawan/ls-prep/revision_methodoly_ls_prep.md

 - Make Flash Cards
 - Solve Exercises at the end of the chapter
 - Solve Ruby Basics for Variable Scope
-- Solve Ruby Basics for Getting User Input
+- Solve Ruby Basics for Getting User Input\

+### Revise Hashes, Reading Docs, The Basics and Variables

 ### Methods